Click on the images help you identify a black willow.

 Leaf

-Alternate, simple 3 to 6 inches long, 1/2 to 3/4 inch wide with finely toothed margins.
-Color is shiny green on both sides turning light yellow in autumn.
-Short leafstalk, often with conspicuous leaf-like appendages (stipulates) at base.
+Leaves are alternate, simple, 3 to 6 inches long, and 1/2 to 3/4 inch wide, with finely toothed margins.
+Color is shiny green on both sides, turning light yellow in autumn.
+Leaves have short stalks, often with conspicuous leaf-like appendages (stipules) at the base.

 Fruit (seed)

-Capsules containing numerous seeds grouped in a dense, elongated clusters (catkins).
+Fruit consists of capsules containing numerous seeds, grouped in dense, elongated clusters (catkins).

 Range